Sudo-Whodo/pr-genius/docs/usage-guide.md

 This guide explains how to use the PR Genius GitHub Action in your repositories for automated PR analysis.

-## Quick Start
+## Installation

-Add this workflow to your repository at `.github/workflows/pr-analysis.yml`:
+1. Create `.github/workflows/pr-analysis.yml` in your repository:

 ```yaml
 name: PR Analysis